raspberrypilearning/comic-character/en/step_3.md

 The hint is replaced when the user starts typing.

---- collapse ---

----
-title: Examples of input attributes
----

-+ placeholder: provides a short hint that describes the expected value of the input field and is replaced when the user enters a value.
-Example: `<input type="text" placeholder="Enter your name">`

-+ value: sets the default data entered in the input field.
-For example in a form where the user is asked for their dietary requirements, you could set the default value of that field to "None".
-Example: `<input type="text" name="Dietary requirements" value="None">`

-+ required: ensures that the input field must be filled out before submitting the form.
-Example: `<input type="text" required>`

-+ maxlength: sets the maximum number of characters allowed in a text or password input.
-Example: `<input type="text" maxlength="30">`

-+ min and max: sets the minimum and maximum values for number or date inputs.
-Example: `<input type="number" min="0" max="100">`

---- /collapse ---

 --- task ---

 Create a `<div>` element with the attribute `id="appearance-input"`.